 and president of Freedom to Marry.

-equality,” Wolfson said in an emailed statement.
+history,” Wolfson said in an emailed statement.